-If you were only convicted of one felony in the state of Arizona, your rights are automatically restored upon completion of probation or your discharge from prison.
+If you were only convicted of one felony in the state of Arizona, your rights are restored in a petition is granted so long as you have completed probation or your discharge from prison.
 You must also have all fines and restitution paid off.
 If you have two or more felonies, you must apply to have your civil liberties restored after the designated time has passed following probation (two or 10 years).

 Upon the restoration of your gun rights, you’ll receive a court order with a notice of your restoration.
 The court clerk will then send the notice to the state and you will legally be able to own and possess a gun.